-CoreMelt Complete V2 review
+CoreMelt Complete V2 full review

 Video effects plug-in collections such as Boris Continuum Complete 6 and GenArts Sapphire offer tons of extra effects for video editing and compositing tasks – but at a high price.
 Small Aussie developer CoreMelt’s eponymous set attempts to offer the same breadth of effects, but at a cost that’s more appropriate for a set of Photoshop plug-ins than 204 GPU-accelerated tools for After Effects and Final Cut.
 And while CoreMelt can’t match the output quality or toolset of its rivals, it offers good value and some nifty innovations.